funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 Keep in mind that the :code:`--max-workers` mostly - if not only - affects the number of tester sub-processes.
-Because we want to safely write the files, we still need a single thread which read the submitted results and generate the outputs.
+Because we want to safely write the files, we still need a single process which read the submitted results and generate the outputs.

 The reason we added this to PyFunceble :code:`4.0.0` is we don't want to have a wrongly formatted output file.

-If you have more than 2 CPU cores/threads the default will be number of CPU - 2.
+If you have more than 2 CPU cores/processes the default will be number of CPU - 2.
 Otherwise, it will 1.

 **Default value:** :code:`max_workers: null`